flesueur/mi-lxc/doc/TUTORIAL.md

 Once this is defined, a `./mi-lxc.py print` to check the topology, then `./mi-lxc.py create` will create the router machine associated with this AS (it will be an Alpine Linux).
 The create operation is lazy, it only creates non-existent containers and will therefore be fast.

-> **DANGER ZONE** We will destroy one container and only one.
+> **DANGER ZONE** We will now destroy one container and only one.
 If you make a wrong manipulation, you risk destroying the whole infrastructure and then taking 15 minutes to rebuild everything, that's not the goal.
 So specify well the name of the container to destroy and, if you are in a VM, it could be the moment to make a snapshot...

 At this point, however, the BGP peer (the other end of the BGP tunnel updated in the JSON, e.g. the transit-a-router container) does not yet know about this new router.
 It needs to be destroyed and re-generated: `./mi-lxc.py destroy transit-a-router` (_only_ destroys the transit-a-router container) and then `./mi-lxc.py create` to re-generate it. (eventually, a renet could be enough, but it is not currently implemented for AlpineLinux BGP routers)

-Finally, we can do a `./mi-lxc.py start` and check the good start.
+Finally, we can do a `./mi-lxc.py start` and check the health of the new hosts.

-> Warning, for IP and route management reasons, surprisingly, there is no easy way for the router to initiate communications itself.
-That is, if everything works well it will be started, will have good routing tables, but still will not be able to ping outside the forwarder's subnet.
-This is the expected behavior and therefore checking the router's connectivity cannot be done like that.
-We will then see how to check this from an internal station and we will use, on the router or its BGP neighbors, the `birdc show route all` and `birdc show protocols` commands to inspect the routing tables and verify the establishment of BGP sessions.
+> On the new router and its BGP neighbors, the `birdc show route all` and `birdc show protocols` commands allow to inspect the routing tables and verify the establishment of BGP sessions.

 IV.3 --- Adding a host in the new AS
 --------------------------------------